Scrap my caravan in Salisbury — what it costs and how to book

 How much is a scrap caravan worth?

-A newer tourer in good condition might earn a cash offer.
-An older unit with damp or structural damage may cost £200 to £400 to remove (touring) or from £1,700 (static).
+There's no payment to you — we don't buy caravans.
+Touring caravans typically cost £200 to £400 to remove (touring) or from £1,800 (static).
 We assess each caravan individually with no blanket rates.

 Does the caravan need to be roadworthy for collection?